-We have holidayed here as a couple, then as a family, since 1996 and have lived here since 2004 and we love it.
+France has been a big part of our lives for over twenty years.
+We holidayed here as a couple, then as a family, and have lived here since 2004, and we love it.
 We often get asked why we moved here and the French are as interested in the answer as are our friends and family.
-Everyone has their own reasons for chasing the dream and for us it was about spending more time together as a family and not having the financial pressures we had in the UK.
-It was not a rash decision after a bottle of French wine whilst watching one of the many UK TV programmes about Brits moving to the sun, it was something we we thought carefully about for at least three years before making the move.
+Everyone has their own reasons for chasing the dream and for us it was about having more time to spend together as a family and not having the financial pressures we had in the UK.
+It was not a rash decision after a bottle of French wine whilst watching one of the many UK TV programmes about Brits moving to the sun; it was something we thought carefully about for at least three years before making the move.

 I think planning is key for a move to be successful and I still have the old spreadsheets comparing living costs and income in UK and France (circa 2004), including our old weekly UK food shop that we had carefully converted into Euros - once an accountant always an accountant.
 I often get asked for advice from people thinking of moving here, so here is a list of things to consider.
 Please note this is by no means an exhaustive list, just my opinion based on our experience.

 • Learn the language; you will get so much more out of your new life if you can communicate in French.
 We have found Coffee Break French and One Thing in a French Day very helpful.

 • Research your living costs; don’t forget personal bank accounts are not free like in the UK, wine may be cheap, but food can be pricey.
 It gets very cold here in winter and heating costs are likely to be as high or higher than in the UK; old French houses can be draughty and take quite a bit of heating.

 • Think about your income; the capital from selling your UK home will not go nearly as far as you think and in rural France especially, finding work will not be easy.